carloasido/datacamp-projects/README.md

 ### R
 * [Introduction to DataCamp Projects](https://www.datacamp.com/projects/41)

-`An introduction to DataCamp's project interface and working with jupyter notebooks using statistical programming language, R.`
+`An introduction to DataCamp's project interface and working with jupyter notebooks using R.`
 * [Wrangling and Visualizing Musical Data](https://www.datacamp.com/projects/78)

 `Wrangle and visualize musical data to find common chords and compare the styles of different artists.`